-Third, the proposed interstate merger transaction does not raise issues with respect to the deposit concentration limits of the Riegle-Neal Act.
-Section 1831u(b)(2) places certain nationwide and statewide deposit concentration limits on section 1831u(a) interstate merger transactions.
+nationwide and statewide deposit concentration limits on section 1831u(a) interstate merger transactions.
 However, interstate merger transactions involving only affiliated banks are specifically excepted from these provisions.
 See 12 U.S.C. § 1831u(b)(2)(E).
-FUNB, FUNB-GA, and FUNB-FL are affiliates; thus section 1831u(b)(2) is not applicable to this merger.
+MB and MBI are affiliates; thus section 1831u(b)(2) is not applicable to this merger.

 Fourth, the proposed interstate merger transaction also does not raise issues with respect to the special community reinvestment compliance provisions of the Riegle-Neal Act.
 In determining whether to approve an application for an interstate merger transaction under section 1831u(a), the OCC must (1) comply with its responsibilities under section 804 of the federal Community Reinvestment Act ("CRA"), 12 U.S.C. § 2903, (2) take into account the CRA evaluations of any bank which would be an affiliate of the resulting bank, and (3) take into account the applicant banks' record of compliance with applicable state community reinvestment laws.
 See 12 U.S.C. § 1831u(b)(3).
 However, this provision does not apply to mergers between affiliated banks since it applies only "for an interstate merger transaction in which the resulting bank would have a branch or bank affiliate immediately following the transaction in any State in which the bank submitting the application (as the acquiring bank) had no branch or bank affiliate immediately before the transaction."
 12 U.S.C. § 1831u(b)(3).
 See also H.R.
 Conf.
 Rep. No. 651, 103d Cong., 2d Sess.
 52 (1994).
-In this Merger Application, FUNB (the bank submitting the application as the acquiring bank) has bank affiliates in Georgia and Florida before the transaction (i.e., FUNB-GA and FUNB-FL), and is also not otherwise obtaining a branch or bank affiliate in any state in which it did not have a branch or bank affiliate before.
+In this Merger Application, MB (the bank submitting the application as the acquiring bank) has a bank affiliate in Illinois before the transaction (i.e., MBI), and is also not otherwise obtaining a branch or bank affiliate in any state in which it did not have a branch or bank affiliate before.
 Thus, this Riegle-Neal Act provision is not applicable to the Merger Application.
 However, the Community Reinvestment Act itself is applicable, as discussed below, see Part III-B.